Haftamu-Hailu/Web_Scrapy/README.md

-# Lab  7:  Using Elastic Stack to study scraped data from a web page
+# Lab  7:  Using Elastic Stack to study scraped data

 ## Task 7.3: Study the obtained data using the Elastic Stack